 Program Activities & Opportunities

 An annual series of day-long conferences, which attract a broad audience of 150-200 participants, including physicians, medical students, nurses and other health care providers, scientists, lawyers, academics, and graduate students.
 Speakers come from medicine, philosophy, government, and law.
 Each year's conference focuses on a single timely issue.
 Past topics have included medical professionalism, organ transplantation, the Americans with Disabilities Act, money, and access to health care.
 The proceedings of many of these conferences have appeared in special issues of The Mount Sinai Journal of Medicine.
-In 2016, the twenty-sixth conference in this series focuses on Ethical Issues in Providing Health Care For Undocumented Immigrants.
+In 2017, the twenty-seventh conference in this series focuses on Ethical Issues in Transgender Medical Care.
 You can find more information about the conference and register on the conference's Mount Sinai Events page:

 These conferences are supported by a grant from The John Conley Foundations

 "Becoming a Physician: Ethical Challenges in Medical Education” is an annual series of day-long conferences providing medical students a forum to present their reflections on the ethical dimensions of medical training to their peers.
-Two physician-bioethicists will deliver keynote presentations on the ethical challenges of medical education.
-The conference solicits abstract from medical students at accredited U.S. medical colleges, and it will offer mentorship to help invited students develop their presentations.
+A physician-bioethicist delivers a keynote presentation on the ethical challenges of medical education.
+The conference solicits abstract from medical students at accredited U.S. medical colleges, and it offers mentorship to help invited students develop their presentations.

 Twice a year, clinician-researchers present an ethical issue from their research for a group discussion.
 By bringing a case from their research experience to this forum the presenting group learns to identify the ethical features of their work and all of the participants learn from trying to understand the issues involved and answering the questions that it raises.
 Lunch is served.